-Just two weeks before the Pearl attack, Abend gave a surprisingly accurate picture of Japan’s current position toward the U.S.
+As far back as 1939, Abend had given a surprisingly accurate picture of Japan’s attitude toward the U.S.

 America has studiously remained scrupulously neutral during more than two years of the China Japanese hostilities, even though American sympathies have been overwhelmingly on the side of the Chinese.
 This neutrality has been carried to the extent of continuing a trade in war materials and supplies with Japan.
 There is only one thing that would drive America to a reluctant abandonment of the neutral attitude.
 This would be deliberate and intolerable provocation on the part of Japan herself.

-That “deliberate and intolerable” provocation arrived two weeks after this article appeared, and left 2,402 Americans dead.
+That “deliberate and intolerable” provocation arrived two years later, and left 2,402 Americans dead.